imadidahmed/Botty-Discord-Bot/README.md

 - **Similar Movies and Series:** Discover similar movies and series to the one you're interested in.
 Botty can recommend movies & series that share thematic or genre similarities.

-- **Watch Links:** Botty not only gives you information but also provides links to watch your chosen movies and series.
-Enjoy your favorite content hassle-free!

 - **Comprehensive Details:** Each entry provided by Botty includes:
   - **Title:** The title of the movie or series.
   - **Description:** A concise description to give you an idea of the content.